International Law and Global Governance LLM

 This course will enhance your understanding and challenge preconceptions of the complex legal and political nature of international law-making and governance.

-Taking a dynamic and responsive approach to contemporary global challenges, it aims to explore the often-competing concepts that infuse the theories and practice of international law.
-You’ll develop specialised knowledge of the most pressing and challenging aspects of this area of law and consider how States and intergovernmental bodies may respond.
+Taking a dynamic and responsive approach to contemporary global challenges, it aims to explore the often-competing concepts that infuse the subject of international law.
+You’ll develop a clear and specialised knowledge of the most pressing and challenging aspects of this area of law.

 • critically examine and apply the policies, theories, principles, and provisions of international law to novel problems, real-world, and hypothetical scenarios